 As the founder of the HK Explorers Initiative, she is also an advocate for conserving Hong Kong's biodiversity and educates the public about the importance of connecting urban populations to nature.
 In 2013, Dr. Jane Goodall appointed her as an ambassador for the Jane Goodall Institute HK.

-She is on the advisory board of the HK Shark Foundation and has previously worked on western lowland gorilla conservation in the Central African Republic, Chinese white dolphin research in Hong Kong, and an undercover documentary on the ivory trade in the Democratic Republic of Congo.
+She has worked on western lowland gorilla conservation in the Central African Republic, Chinese white dolphin research in Hong Kong and undercover investigative documentaries on the wildlife trade in Central Africa, Southeast Asia, and South America.